sensu/sensu-puppet/README.md

 **NOTE**: The Puppet built-in `resources` can also be used for purging but you must ensure that resources that support namespaces are defined using composite names in the form of `$name in $namespace`.
 See [Composite Names for Namespaces](#composite-names-for-namespaces) for details on composite names.

-Using the Puppet built-in `resources` would look like this:
+With the built-in `resources` type:

 ```puppet
 resources { 'sensu_check':